Stanley Shute Harris

 |6 07 Apr 1906||England 1 v 2 Scotland (Attendance 102471)|

-Stanley Harris was also a very useful cricketer (Right-hand batsman) who played for Cambridge University, although he failed to gain a Blue, but still went onto make several county championship appearances for Surrey, Gloucestershire and Sussex.
+Stanley Harris was also a very useful cricketer (right-hand batsman) who played for Cambridge University.
+He failed to gain a Blue but still went onto make several county championship appearances for Surrey, Gloucestershire and Sussex.

 |First-Class Career Batting and Fielding (1902-1919)|